goldmansachs/obevo-kata/internal/doc/kata2-reverse-engineering.md

 VCS conflicts and more cumbersome code reviews.

 Alternatively, we can put new changes into separate files.
-But now we need a way to determine how those other files get ordered, and in addition we get to another probme ...
+But now we need a way to determine how those other files get ordered, and in addition we get to another problem ...

 #### 2) Difficult to maintain and view your objects in your source code